Calendars & Events

 and end

-value for end is always the day after the end of the all-day event period.
+value is always the day after the end of the all-day event period.

 {